Discover Grant Cardone’s story, from his early biography to the life-changing decisions that lead to his success:

-Many simply know Grant Cardone as a sales trainer.
+Many know Grant Cardone as a speaker who provides sales training.

-Yet over the past two decades, he has established a real estate empire with over $1.2 billion dollars in multifamily properties across the United States.
+Yet over the past two decades, he has established a real estate empire worth over $1.2 billion in multifamily properties across the United States.

 Cardone is a living example that anyone could seek success regardless of their background or circumstances.

-Make no mistake, this is not a fairy-tale of overnight success, it is a real life story of rags-to-riches.
+This billionaire’s story is not a fairy-tale of overnight success; it is a real-life story of rags-to-riches.

 During his childhood, Cardone and his father enjoyed visiting different pieces of property as a fun family activity.

-This curiosity sparked his interest in buying buildings, an activity that still brings him pleasure.
+This curiosity sparked his interest in buying buildings, an action that still pleases him.

 At 22, Cardone graduated with an accounting degree and wanted to acquire properties immediately.
-However, he had to delay for some years to grow the money to invest but rather than shelve his dreams he took this time to study as much as he could on the subject of real estate.
+However, he had to delay for some years to grow the money to invest.
+But instead of shelving his dreams, he took this time to study the real estate market as much as he could.

 Rather than following the conventional path, Grant Cardone questioned the norms and strived to become extraordinary.